Swiss School of Tourism and Hospitality

-The EHL Swiss School of Tourism and Hospitality (EHL SSTH) is a Swiss hotel management school located in Passugg, a village outside of Chur, Switzerland.
+The EHL Hotel School Passugg / EHL Hotelfachschule Passugg (former EHL Swiss School of Tourism and Hospitality / EHL SSTH) is a Swiss hotel management school located in Passugg, a village outside of Chur, Switzerland.
 The school was founded in 1966, and joined the EHL group in 2013.
-An average of 350 students from 30 different countries are educated each semester.
+An average of 400 students from 40 different countries are educated each semester.
 The hotel management school offers federally recognized qualifications, ranging from basic vocational training and higher education to Bachelor of Science degrees.
 The EHL Campus Passugg is built around a 19th-century spa hotel and includes several buildings, offering accommodations and five in-house restaurants.